ovh/docs/pages/web_cloud/web_hosting/cms-update-password-admin/guide.en-gb.md

 > [!tabs]
 > WordPress
->> To change your WordPress admin password via the CMS management interface, follow the steps in the “[To Change Your Password](https://wordpress.org/documentation/article/reset-your-password/#to-change-your-password)” section of the official WordPress documentation.
+>> To change your WordPress admin password via the CMS management interface, follow the steps from the "[To Change Your Password](https://wordpress.org/documentation/article/reset-your-password/#to-change-your-password)" section of the official WordPress documentation.
 >>
 > PrestaShop
 >>
->> The PrestaShop official documentation does not explain how to change the administrator password via the login interface.
+>> The PrestaShop official documentation doesn't explain how to change the administrator password via the login interface.
 Please refer to [PrestaShop official documentation](https://help-center.prestashop.com/hc/en-us/articles/10799006732818-Recover-your-admin-password) to find another way to update your password.
 >>
 > Joomla!
 >>
->> To change your Joomla! admin password via the admin interface, follow the steps in the “[Backend](https://docs.joomla.org/Resetting_a_user_password/en)” section of the official Joomla! documentation.
+>> To change your Joomla! admin password via the admin interface, follow the steps from the "[Backend](https://docs.joomla.org/Resetting_a_user_password/en)" section of the official Joomla! documentation.
 >>
 > Drupal
 >>